01 of 16

 How to Get There

-- By Train: Trains to nearby Borough Green & Wrotham Station from Victoria Station are frequent, take less than an hour and cost £13.50 round trip in 2016.
+- By train: Trains to nearby Borough Green & Wrotham Station from Victoria Station are frequent and take less than an hour.

 09 of 16